norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 - [ ] Resize the browser window to see how the Flexbox layout adapts to different screen sizes.
 - [ ] Copy and paste the HTML boxes a few more times to see how Flexbox handles the additional content.
 - [ ] Resize the window again to observe how the layout remains responsive.
-##

-If you have any questions or need further explanations, feel free to ask the AI for help.

 **Explanation:**
 We’ll check how the Flexbox layout adjusts to different screen sizes and manages additional content, ensuring it stays responsive and properly structured.